Demonstrations for Cuba's freedom continue in Tampa for a seventh day

 On Saturday, more than 100 people gathered near Raymond James Stadium along Dale Mabry near MLK chanting for change.

-"Being out here is super emotional, especially knowing what our families are going through in Cuba," Julissa Orama expressed.
+"Being out here is super emotional, especially knowing what our families are going through in Cuba," Julissa Orama said.

-People demonstrating are happy to hear local leaders are taking action, but now they are asking President Biden to help.
+People demonstrating are happy to hear local leaders are taking action, but now they are asking President Joe Biden to help.
 "We are looking for Biden.
 We want to know, where is Biden?
 Where is he now?"
-Orama stated.
+Orama said.

 - New catch-and-release measures issued for Tampa Bay due to red tide